 The ETA Visitor Visa is a short-term visa which allows travel in Australia for up to three months.
 To qualify for this visa, the applicant must have a passport from an ETA-eligible country.
 A Tourist Visa can be granted for three, six or twelve months.

 Apart from knowing the visa stipulation for the country you intend to visit, also be aware that visa applications can take over a year to process and any problems with your application can cause serious delays and ruin a holiday or expedition.
-Consider using a reputable and accredited company like Global Visas to help you obtain your travel visa.
+Consider using a reputable and accredited company to help you obtain your travel visa.